The 5 Famous Music Producers in Hip Hop

 Some of the best rappers in music worked with famous music producers.
-Without a good beat behind the lyrics most hip-hop artists today would not be great.
+Without a good beat behind the lyrics most hip-hop artists, today would not be great.

 “The term has meant different things to different people in different eras.
 In the early years of rap, it was often the person who paid for the studio time or, alternately, the person who wrote and arranged the music.
 Sometimes it was the person whose name was on the record, or the record contract.
 Other times, it was the mad genius who searched through endless records for the perfect beat, or the collective that spent months in the studio side by side.
 Today, it most frequently means someone who composes a ton of music and shares their signature sound (and producer tag) with a variety of artists, according to an article in Complex.”

-Here is a list of 5 of the best hiphop music producers:
+Here is a list of 5 of the best hip-hop music producers:

-- Andre Romelle Young aka Dr. Dre -From the streets of Compton Dr. Dre came on the scene with the notorious rap group “NWA” (Niggas With Attitudes).
+- Andre Romelle Young aka Dr. Dre -From Compton’s streets, Dr. Dre came on the scene with the notorious rap group “NWA” (Niggas With Attitudes).
 This West Coast rap group was one of the greatest of all time.
-The group which consisted of rap pioneers, Easy E, Ice Cube, and Dr. Dre had some of the hottest hits in the 90’s.
+The group which consisted of rap pioneers, Easy E, Ice Cube, and Dr. Dre had some of the hottest hits in the ’90s.
 Dre was more than a rapper in the group he was the producer.
 Vibe magazine agreed that Dre is the GOAT.

-Some of Dre’s hits include: N.W.A “Straight Outta Compton,” Dr. Dre “Nuthin’ But a ‘G’ Thang,” Snoop Dogg “Gin and Juice,” 2Pac “California Love,” Dr. Dre “Still D.R.E.,” Eminem “The Real Slim Shady,” Eve “Let Me Blow Ya Mind,” 50 Cent “In Da Club”
+Some of Dre’s hits include N.W.“Straight Outta Compton,” Dr. Dre “Nuthin’ But a ‘G’ Thang,” Snoop Dogg “Gin and Juice,” 2Pac “California Love,” Dr. Dre “Still D.R.E.,” Eminem “The Real Slim Shady,” Eve “Let Me Blow Ya Mind,” 50 Cent “In Da Club”

-2. Timothy Zachery Mosley aka Timbaland – This Virginia native was one of the most innovated and creative hip hop music producers.
+2. Timothy Zachery Mosley aka Timbaland – This Virginia native was one of the most innovative and creative hip-hop music producers.
 Along with Missy Elliott Timbaland pumped out hit after hit.
-Timbaland had such a unique style which had a Mideastern flavor.
+Timbaland had such a unique style that had a Mideastern flavor.
 A lot of big names wanted to work with him.
-In fact, he produced songs with the late singer Aliyah, Ginuwine, Justin Timberlake, Jay Z, Missy Elliott and 50 Cent.
+In fact, he produced songs with the late singer Aliyah, Ginuwine, Justin Timberlake, Jay Z, Missy Elliott, and 50 Cent.
 Now that is quite a list of heavy hitters.
-Here are some of the famous songs he produced with said artist:
+Here are some of the famous songs he produced with the said artist:

-3. Pharrell Williams – Pharrell and his partner Chad Hugo both from Virginia cranked out some astonishing futuristic radio friendly music, according to LA Weekly.
+3. Pharrell Williams – Pharrell and his partner Chad Hugo both from Virginia cranked out some astonishing futuristic radio-friendly music, according to LA Weekly.
 Some of Pharrell’s party jams are anthems for those who love to dance.
 Especially, ‘Hot In Herre by Nelly.
-One of my all time favorite dance songs, I must say.
+One of my all-time favorite dance songs, I must say.
 Check out his hit songs with mega stars:

 Known for a string of top-charting singles that includes “Hot Boyz”, “Get Ur Freak On,” “Work It” and “Gossip Folks,” Elliott has been just as successful writing songs for others.
-Among those credits: Aaliyah(“One in a Million”), Monica (“So Gone”), 702(“Where My Girls At”), Destiny’s Child (“Confessions”) and Whitney Houston(“In My Business”).
+Among those credits: Aaliyah(“One in a Million”), Monica (“So Gone”), 702(“Where My Girls At”), Destiny’s Child (“Confessions”), and Whitney Houston(“In My Business”).

-Here are some of her hit songs: “Rapper’s Delight” by Sugarhill Gang, “The Message” by Grandmaster Flash and the Furious Five, “Love on a two way street” by the Moments, and “Pillow Talk” by the late Linda Jones.
+Here are some of her hit songs: “Rapper’s Delight” by Sugarhill Gang, “The Message” by Grandmaster Flash and the Furious Five, “Love on a two-way street” by the Moments, and “Pillow Talk” by the late Linda Jones.

 Top 5 Famous Music Producers Of All Time

-Some may argue that women don’t really have a place in the top 5 hiphop producers of all time but I beg to differ.
+Some may argue that women don’t really have a place in the top 5 hip-hop producers of all time but I beg to differ.
 Also, I would probably place Sylvia Robinson as number one since her career started way before the others.
 At any rate, these producers have all changed the face of Hip Hop culture forever.